Eliot-RUIZ/automation/README.md

 ## Automation of usual statistical tests

-The BaseR packages as well as the numerous external packages provide an extraordinary diversity of functions coding for statistical tests and associated operations, and allows to test the association between variables in almost every specific cases.
+The Base R packages as well as the numerous external packages provide an extraordinary diversity of functions coding most statistical tests and associated operations, which allows to test the association between variables in almost every specific cases.
 However, this powerful tool requires a great knowledge of inferential statistics in order to use it fully and correctly.
-Indeed, finding the right statistical test with all its assumptions and associated computations, and finding how to run such analysis can be very tedious and complex in R. Even running a complete analysis requires a lot of coding lines, which increase the risk of making errors.
+Indeed, finding the right statistical test with all its assumptions and associated computations, and assessing how to run such analysis can be very tedious and complex in R. Even running a complete analysis requires a lot of coding lines, which increase the risk of making errors.
 Finally, reporting all the results in a correct and compact format for a scientific report (APA format) is also very cumbersome!

 Doing all of that can takes days of hardwork when analysing a big dataset.
 I therefore decided to code a function running a complete analysis in a few seconds, and displaying the results in a format enabling to simply copy and paste it in a report.